bsuttor/ploneconf-talk-2022/presentation.md

 ### Rundeck

-- Avoid ssh access to your server
+- Avoid ssh access to our servers
-- Used job defined to make precise actions
+- Use defined job to make precise actions
 - Restart instance one by one

 [comment]: # (!!! data-background-image="medias/background-presentation-imio.png" data-background-size="contain")